mlyszczek/nuttx/configs/imxrt1050-evk/README.txt

 -----------------------------

   netnsh:

     This configuration is similar to the nsh configuration except that is has networking enabled.
 This NSH configuration is focused on network- related testing.

+    NOTES:
+    1. LED support is disabled because there is a conflict between the LED GPIO and PHY pin usage.

   nsh: